 Calpine Corporation in its US$500 million acquisition of the Granite Ridge Energy Center, a 745 MW combined-cycle, gas-fired power plant located in Londonderry, New Hampshire.

-Dynegy Inc., the third-largest independent power producer in the United States, in its US$2.8 billion acquisition of ownership interests in certain Midwest generation assets from Duke Energy Corp.
-The sale, which included 11 Duke natural gas, coal and oil power plants in Ohio, Pennsylvania and Illinois as well as its retail sales business, was part of a US$6.25 billion acquisition of power plants from Duke Energy Corp. and private equity firm Energy Capital Partners, almost doubling Dynegy's generating capacity less than a year after emerging from bankruptcy protection.
+Dynegy Inc., in its US$2.8 billion acquisition of ownership interests in certain Midwest generation assets from Duke Energy Corp.
+The sale, which included 11 Duke natural gas, coal and oil power plants in Ohio, Pennsylvania and Illinois as well as its retail sales business, was part of a US$6.25 billion acquisition of power plants from Duke Energy Corp. and private equity firm Energy Capital Partners, bankruptcy protection.

 Calpine Corporation in its US$1.57 billion sale of six power plants, located in Oklahoma, Louisiana, Alabama, Florida and South Carolina and comprising 3,498 MW of combined-cycle generation capacity, to NatGen Southeast Power LLC, a wholly-owned subsidiary of LS Power Equity Partners III.

 Calpine Corporation in its US$530 million acquisition of Fore River Generating Station, a nominal 809 MW combined-cycle power plant, from Exelon Corporation.
 The natural gas-fired plant is located in North Weymouth, Massachusetts, 12 miles southeast of Boston.

 Calpine Corporation in its US$625 million acquisition of Guadalupe Generating Facility, a nominal 1,050 MW, combined-cycle, natural gas-fired power plant located in Guadalupe County, from Wayzata Investment Partners LLC.